PhD Admissions Frequently Asked Questions

 No, we only matriculate students in autumn quarter and therefore all applicants must meet the annual Ph.D. application deadline.

 Students with a strong mathematical background who wish to go on to a PhD in Statistics should consider applying directly to the PhD program.
-Completing the MS in Statistics does not help one's chances of admission to the PhD program.
+Completing the MS in Statistics does not increase one's chances of admission to the PhD program.

 Graduate Exam Requirements (PhD)